 The NHS defines an eating disorder as having an unhealthy attitude to food, which makes the sufferer ill.
 However, it’s a relatively simple definition for a complex problem.
 Eating disorders control the lives of those who suffer from them.
 They can involve eating too much or too little, or being obsessed with weight and body shape.
-As this week marks Eating Disorders Awareness Week, (25th February – 3rd March), we discuss the different types and ultimately how to get help.
+As this week marks Eating Disorders Awareness Week, (25th February – 3rd March), I discuss the different types and ultimately how to get help.

 Beatingeatingdisorders.org.uk estimates that around 1.25 million people in the UK have an eating disorder.
 And contrary to popular belief, it’s not an exclusively female issue.
 The National Institute of Health and Clinical Excellence estimates that around 11% of those affected are male.
 Worryingly, hospitals treating boys is at a record high, according to statistics agency NHS Digital.
 The true figures (for both genders) could be even higher, as many sufferers do not seek help.
 One factor being blamed for this rise is body image pressure from social media.
 But eating disorders are a multifaceted mental health issue, with no one sole cause.
 This means that they are complicated to treat successfully – but recovery is possible.